 When should reading intervention end?

 Program timelines are different for each student.
-Some students advance quickly and no longer need intensive reading instruction.
-Other students progress more slowly but progressively strengthen since the program is cumulative in delivery.
+It's possible for a student to have dyslexia, or other reading difficulties, but strong early instruction allows him or her to be successful within the classroom setting.
+Some students receive pull-out, targeted instruction and advance quickly, no longer needing intensive reading instruction.
+Other students progress more slowly but progressively strengthen reading skills since the program is cumulative in delivery.
 Students who no longer leave the classroom for dyslexia instruction are placed on "monitored status," meaning that we closely monitor reading in the classroom setting.
 If data indicates a decline, the student may return to the program for additional practice and instruction.